-The cost of insurance premiums varies widely not only from individual to individual, but from region to region.
+The cost of insurance premiums varies widely not only from individual to individual but also from region to region.
 The Chrysler 300 is a luxury car, which usually means steeper premiums due to expensive parts.
-However, the safety features on the 2011 and 2012 models help offset this cost to a certain degree.

 What features of the Chrysler 300 affect insurance costs?